robjinman/pro_office_calc/README.md

 ```
     linuxdeployqt ../../dist/bundles/linux/procalc/share/applications/procalc.desktop \
                   -bundle-non-qt-libs

+    # So the app will run on systems with older version of libstdc++.so (e.g. SteamOS)
+    cp /usr/lib/x86_64-linux-gnu/libstdc++.so.6.0.21 ../../dist/bundles/linux/procalc/lib/libstdc++.so.6
 ```

-This will set the executable's RUNPATH to `$ORIGIN/../lib`, but for Steam we need this to be the RPATH instead.
+linuxdeployqt will have set the executable's RUNPATH to `$ORIGIN/../lib`, but for Steam we need this to be the RPATH instead.
 To fix this, run the following

 ```
     chrpath -d -r "" ../../dist/bundles/linux/procalc/bin/procalc